Shoreline Master Program

 Aquaculture Limited Amendment

 The City of Bainbridge Island adopted the proposed limited amendment on October 11, 2016.
-The City is currently awaiting the Department of Ecology's decision on the limited amendment.
+The City is currently coordinating with the Department of Ecology on next steps for the limited amendment.

 As part of the requirements for processing a limited amendment, the City prepared a submittal package that was transmitted to the Department of Ecology for review on February 17, 2017.
 Ecology held a public comment period ending June 9, 2017.
 The City has until January 2, 2018 to respond to comments.
 Ecology will then make a decision on the City's limited amendment.
 Pending Ecology approval, the existing aquaculture policies and regulations remain in effect.